 - Could be coupled with Alzheimer’s disease, which leads to a far more rapid decline

 Whether Alzheimer’s disease, LATE, or another form of dementia, JFS Care provides the highly customized, skilled and creative home healthcare that helps senior loved ones live the highest possible quality of life where it’s most comfortable: at home.
-Our home caregivers are fully trained and experienced in helping those with dementia, in addition to helping family caregivers to better manage the varying challenges experienced in each stage.
+Our home caregivers are fully trained and experienced in managing Alzheimer’s in seniors, in addition to helping family caregivers to better manage the varying challenges experienced in each stage.

-Reach out to us any time at (855) 455-2273 to inquire about further dementia care resources and to find answers to your questions about memory care in Burbank, CA and the surrounding communities.
+Reach out to us any time at (855) 455-2273 to inquire about further dementia care resources and to find answers to your questions about Burbank home health care and care in the surrounding communities.
 Get in touch with us today to schedule an in-home assessment and to find out more about how we can assist a senior you love with dementia.
 To learn about each of the communities we serve, please visit this page on our website.